Wildlife Recording in the North Isles

 Getting started

 You can record wildlife anywhere – your back garden, on a daily walk or any location that you visit.
 Each time you visit a site there is a chance to spot something new.
-In the video below, Tim looks at what you might find in a sand dune – in this case, at Churchill Barrier No.4.
+During the Covid-19 lockdown of 2020, Tim Dean created this short video for NILPS about recording wildlife close to home.

 What information do I need to send?